rishitank/auggie-dependabot/README.md

 ## Developing this repo
 - Reusable workflow entrypoint: `.github/workflows/auggie.yml`
 - Tag this repository (e.g. `v1`) and reference it from callers as shown above.
-- Self-test workflow: `.github/workflows/self-test.yml` (uses the reusable workflow in-place; requires AUGMENT_SESSION_AUTH secret in this repo)
+- Self-test workflow: `.github/workflows/self-test.yml` (uses the reusable workflow in-place; requires AUGMENT_SESSION_AUTH secret in this repo; includes a preflight job for diagnostics)

 ## Notes
-- The Auggie CLI is published on npm as `auggie`.
-This repository’s reusable workflow installs it via `npm i -g auggie` or uses `npx auggie`.
+- The Auggie CLI is published on npm as `@augmentcode/auggie`.
+This workflow runs it via `npx -y @augmentcode/auggie`.
 - Provide `AUGMENT_SESSION_AUTH` in the caller repo/org secrets to enable Auggie’s authenticated operations.
+- Auggie expects `GITHUB_API_TOKEN`; this workflow maps `GITHUB_TOKEN` to it.
 - If your environment uses a different install method, adjust `.github/workflows/auggie.yml` accordingly.